-- a.
-The Group has classified expenses by function and has therefore allocated the impairment loss to the appropriate function.
-In our view, in the rare case that an impairment loss cannot be allocated to a function, it should be included in 'other expenses' as a separate line item if it is significant (e.g. impairment of goodwill), with additional information given in a note. - NZ IAS 36.132, 134 b.
-The Group has disclosed the key assumptions used (discount rate and terminal growth rate) to determine the recoverable amount of assets and CGUs, although disclosures beyond the discount rate are required only for CGUs containing goodwill or indefinite-lived intangible assets.
+- See our web article for information on how climate-related matters influence cash flow projections for impairment testing of non-financial assets, as well as disclosure considerations. - The Group has classified expenses by function and has therefore allocated the impairment loss to the appropriate NZ IAS 36.126, Insights 3.10.410.20 function.
+In our view, in the rare case that an impairment loss cannot be allocated to a function, it should be included in 'other expenses' as a separate line item if it is significant (e.g. impairment of goodwill), with additional information